ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 import "@avalabs/subnet-evm-contracts/interfaces/IAllowList.sol";
 ```

-For an example in PrecompilEVM take a look at the file [here](https://github.com/ava-labs/precompilevm/blob/hello-world-example/contracts/contracts/interfaces/IHelloWorld.sol)
+For an example in Precompile-EVM take a look at the file [here](https://github.com/ava-labs/precompile-evm/blob/hello-world-example/contracts/contracts/interfaces/IHelloWorld.sol)

 Now we have an interface that our precompile can implement!
 Let's create an [ABI](https://docs.soliditylang.org/en/v0.8.13/abi-spec.html#contract-abi-specification)